CrewHRM/CrewHRM/readme.txt

 = v1.1.1 -> Jul 2, 2024 =

-* Fix: Welcome screen appears everytime plugin is deactivated and re-activated
+* Fix: Welcome screen appears every time plugin is deactivated and re-activated
 * Update: Overall enhancements and optimizations

 = v1.1.0 -> May 3, 2024 =